laerteneto/cypress-skeleton-project/README.md

 In this project I am using Yarn as the project package manager.
 So, once you have npm/node installed, you can do:

 > ```bash
->  npm install --global yarn.
+>  npm install --global yarn
 > ```

 After that, you can check yarn was correctly installed by running